 Cathy Curtis is a former Los Angeles Times staff writer.
-A graduate of Smith College, she holds a master’s degree in art history from the University of California, Berkeley, and is a board member and past vice president of Biographers International Organization.
+A graduate of Smith College, she holds a master’s degree in art history from the University of California, Berkeley.
+In 2018, Curtis was elected to a two-year term as president of Biographers International Organization.

 Her new book is A Generous Vision: The Creative Life of Elaine de Kooning, the first full-scale biography of a woman whose intelligence, droll sense of humor, and generosity of spirit endeared her to friends and gave her a starring role in the close-knit world of New York artists.
 Her zest for adventure and freewheeling spending were as legendary as her ever-present cigarette.